aldur/aldur.github.io/_posts/2025-06-17-nixos-in-crostini.md

 On paper, this is awesome!
 It makes Chromebooks the go-to for most security-sensitive tasks.
-However, turning a powerwashed device into a productive environment typically involves going through an initial setup process, logging into each required online service, setting up all tools, and finally getting to work.
+However, turning a powerwashed device into a productive environment requires an initial setup process, logging into each required online service, setting up all tools, and finally getting to work.

 Ideally, instead, I would like to skip all configuration and be productive as quickly as possible.
 That way, I could periodically throw away any persisted